-Transportation in China has been greatly expanded and grown in recent years and modern transportation system is fairly mature.
-The major transportation system in China includes aviation, railway, highway, water transportation and so on.
+Transportation in China has been greatly expanded in recent years to meet the growing Chinese tourism industry, and China’s transportation system has modernized as a result.
+The major transportation systems in China includes aviation, railway, highway, water transportation, and so on.

 In 2007, the high-speed rail service was introduced to China.
 The high-speed train is faster, more punctual and more comfortable and convenient than normal ones.

-China is a country of vast land so it will be easier to travel around China by air.
-Air network in China is extensive and civil aviation fleet is considered to triple in size over the next two decades.
-There are four largest Chinese airlines – Air China, Southern Airlines, Eastern Airlines, and Hainan Airlines with up to over 2000 airliners.
-Now, Chinese airports have 1,279 regular air routes among which 1,035 are domestic flights and 224 are international (including Hong Kong and Macau).
-International and domestic timetable in English and Chinese comes out in every April and November and visitors can get it at some airports and office of the Civil Aviation Administration of China (CAAC).
+The four largest Chinese airlines – Air China, Southern Airlines, Eastern Airlines, and Hainan Airlines with over 2,000 airliners.
+Today, Chinese airports have 1,279 regular air routes among which 1,035 are domestic flights and 224 are international (including Hong Kong and Macau).
+The international and domestic timetable in English and Chinese comes out in every April and November and visitors can get it at some airports and the office of the Civil Aviation Administration of China (CAAC).

-There are a series of trunk roads across China.
-Nearly all cities, countries and towns are connected by highways.
-Bridge and tunnel constructions have made great achievement.
-For example, Runyang and Jiangyin Suspension Bridges over the Yangtze River spanning about 1,385 and 1,490 meters respectively are the third and fourth biggest highway bridges in the world.
-By the way, a toll in some section of highways is charged.
+There are a series of trunk routes connecting all of China.
+Nearly all cities, villages, and counties are interconnected by these highways.
+Bridges and tunnels have gone a long way towards unifying China.
+For example, Runyang and Jiangyin Suspension Bridges over the Yangtze River span about 1,385 and 1,490 meters respectively and are the third and fourth biggest highway bridges in the world.